mhkfchun/mhkfchun.github.io/essays/same-stuff-different-day.md

 <img class="ui medium center floated image" src="../images/police.jpg">

 This design is sort of a bigger picture style of design which covers the way a web application runs its data and displays it to the user as a whole.
-The model establishes the database and the backend of the website, the view establishes how the visual displayed on the site is set up, and the controller allows the interaction between these two parts to go smoothly.
+The model establishes the database and the backend of the website, the view establishes how the visuals displayed on the site are set up, and the controller allows the interaction between these two parts to go smoothly.
 Even within this design the parts you use for each section can be interchanged and swapped out as necessary depending on the necessities required.

 In some ways, this design works like an outfit.
-There's different appearances for different occasions and how you prepare for that appearance using makeup, pins, clips, all that aren't necessarily meant to be seen are the backend making it work.
+There's different appearances for different occasions and how you prepare for that appearance using makeup, pins, or clips.
+All of which aren't necessarily meant to be seen and are the backend making it work.
 How you apply those things and adjust them to make yourself look good is how you interface between the backend and the outward appearance.

 Looking like a cop for instance, may be a good way to get a civilian's attention and compliance.
 A bullet proof vest, holsters, and other more concealed pieces help to interface with potential situations encountered by the officer.
-In a situation where you're undercover, that's just going to make you stick out like a sore thumb.
+However, in a situation where you're undercover, all of that doesn't matter if it's just going to make you stick out like a sore thumb.

 ## Observer Design